-This is an original etching by Frederick L. Owen titled: Homeward Bound.
-This etching was created and printed in 1935.
-The image measures 9 7/8X12 1/4 inches.
-Pencil signed and titled in the lower border.
+This is an original etching by French artist Louis Legrand.
+The title is: Le Bon Bedeau, (The Good Beadle) It was created and printed in 1905 in an edition of 50.
+The image measures 21 1/4X14 1/4 inches.
+Pencil signed lower right with the red publishers stamp next to the signature.
+Editioned as 8/40.
 Printed on a medium weight wove type paper.

 Copyright 2020· All rights reserved